zonkia/rsync-optimizer/README.md

-1. Mount your source and destination storage in Linux/Ubuntu
+1. Mount your source storage to /mnt/source and destination storage to /mnt/destination in Linux/Ubuntu machine
 2. Install rsync eg. for Linux: $ sudo yum install rsync -y
 3. run new screen: $ screen -S rsync
 4. In the screen run: $ sudo su